My-Bad-2/CLID/README.md

 ### Source License Summary
 * **CC0: Public Domain**: Public Domain.
 The work can be used, copied, modified, distributed, and built upon for any purpose—including commercial—with no conditions or attribution required, although giving credit is still appreciated.
+* **OBdL**: Allows you to freely copy, distribute, and adapt a database for any purpose, including commercial use.
+In return, you must provide appropriate credit to the original source and share any new or modified versions of the database under the same ODbL license.

 ### License for this Derivative Dataset (CLID)
 This curated dataset is licensed under [**Open Data Commons Open Database License (ODbL) v1.0**](LICENSE.md).